 An important aspect of winterizing your sprinkler system is draining all of the water out.
 Depending on the design of your system, draining your system may involve manual valves, automatic drain valves, or may require the water to be blown out of the system using a high-pressure compressor.
 If you are not sure of the drainage procedure for your particular system, you should have it checked by an irrigation professional.
 If they are still not sure what was installed, then it’s best to blow out the water with a compressor.

 But we strongly suggested that you NOT do this yourself, and instead use a professional to blow out your sprinkler system for several reasons:

 It can be dangerous.
 Blowing out the system requires the use of very high air pressure (up to 50 psi for systems with polyethylene piping, and up to 80 psi for systems with PVC piping).
 Being near a sprinkler head that is over-pressured can lead to serious injuries.

 It is expensive to buy or rent a high-pressure compressor.
 When you factor in the cost of either buying or renting a high-pressure compressor, plus the time required to properly blow out each zone of your system, it is usually more cost-effective to use a professional service.

 It is easy to damage your system.
 As mentioned earlier, blowing out your system requires high pressure, and if you are not very careful, you can over-pressure your system and damage your valves, sprinklers, pipes, etc. Plus if you do the process incorrectly, water could still remain in parts of it, and then freeze and damage your system.

 With that said, here is a checklist of the tasks which your professional should do to winterize most types of automatic sprinkler systems:

 Block water supply and drain the shutoff valves.

 Blow out all water from your entire system (or ensure that it has drained).

 Disconnect the controller.

 Drain your backflow preventer.

-Cover the rain sensor with a plastic bag to keep rain off it, or better yet, disconnect it and bring it inside.
+Cover the rain sensor with a plastic bag to keep rain off of it, or better yet, disconnect it and bring it inside.